Three useful Boston versions

 Start with Back Bay

-Make Back Bay the default unless the trip has a strong Seaport or Fenway reason.
+Make Back Bay the default only after checking whether the trip has a fixed Seaport, Fenway, museum, or Longwood reason.

 2. 2